-On April 28, 2016, the organization entered into a line of credit agreement with California United Bank in the amount of \$300,000, replacing the \$150,000 line of credit discussed below.
+On April 28, 2016, the Organization entered into a line of credit agreement with California United Bank in the amount of \$300,000, replacing the \$150,000 line of credit discussed below.
 The letter of credit is secured by a second deed of trust on the property located at 2471 N. Beachwood Drive, Los Angeles, California 90028.
 It bears interest at a variable rate of one percentage point above the index (The Wall Street Journal Prime Rate).
 As of June 30, 2016, interest rate was 4.5% per annum.
 The line of credit calls for monthly interest-only payments that accrue on the outstanding balance as of the end of the prior month.
 The line of credit is subject to non-financial and financial covenants, including providing audited financial statements within 120 days of fiscal year end; delivering internal prepared financial statements every quarter within 30 days of quarter end; and having a positive change in net assets for the year ended June 30, 2017.
 The line of credit expires on May 1, 2021.
-The balance outstanding on the line of credit as of June 30, 2017 was \$300,000 and \$0, respectively.
+On April 8, 2019, line of credit was paid in full and terminated.
+As such, as of June 30, 2019 and 2018 the outstanding balanced was \$0 and \$300,000 respectively.

-NOTE 6 - MORTGAGE NOTES PAYABLE AND BANK LOANS
+NOTE 8 - MORTGAGE NOTES PAYABLE AND BANK LOANS